quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 As discussed in {{implementation}} however, there can be undesirable consequences to congestion control and loss recovery if a receiver unilitaerally reduces the acknowledgment frequency.
-A sender's constraints on the acknowledgement frequency need to be taken into account to maximize congestion controller and loss recovery performance.
+A sender's constraints on the acknowledgment frequency need to be taken into account to maximize congestion controller and loss recovery performance.

-{{QUIC-TRANSPORT}} specifies a simple delayed acknowledgement mechanism that a receiver can use: send an acknowledgement for every other packet, and for every packet that is received out of order (Section 13.2.1 of {{QUIC-TRANSPORT}}).
+{{QUIC-TRANSPORT}} specifies a simple delayed acknowledgment mechanism that a receiver can use: send an acknowledgment for every other packet, and for every packet that is received out of order (Section 13.2.1 of {{QUIC-TRANSPORT}}).
 This does not allow a sender to signal its preferences or constraints.
 This extension provides a mechanism to solve this problem.